Australian PM faces hurdles as he seeks to end climate wars

 Mr Albanese has pointed to that experience, saying the Greens' decision to vote against the emissions trading scheme led to "a decade of inaction and delay and denial".
 But he has insisted that he will approach negotiations with "goodwill".

-And Mr Bandt, likewise, said on Wednesday that he would negotiate the legislation "in good faith".
+Mr Bandt, likewise, said last Wednesday that he would negotiate the legislation "in good faith".

 The future of Australia's climate policy is now in the hands of Labor and the Greens, and next week's session of Parliament will reveal whether they are genuinely willing to move beyond the political bickering of the past.